Classes and Workshops

 - Know where mindfulness resources are to help you; in life and on-line.

-- Connect you to a community of beginner meditators… where you all are in the same boat.
+- Connect you to a community of beginner meditators… where you all are at similar crossroads.

 Location: San Diego Center for Wellbeing, 11858 Bernardo Plaza Court, Ste 220